hritik-hk/mrikal_task/README.md

 ```
 ### Redis Caching
 - caches frequency used results in memory redis database/store

+### API Rate Limiting
+- API rate limiting on basis of requested URL and IP address
+- used redis to maintain request count and TTL

 ### Background Workers
 - processes jobs/updates from queue and updates database asynchronously